- 1 In high tech, the real innovation is real value.

-Not only personalized.
+Not only personalised.

 Great content also begins with unification.
 First, implementing digital asset management is essential.
-This allows you to quickly access, manage, or modify the right piece of content and deliver through the right channel.
+This allows you to quickly access, manage or modify the right piece of content and deliver through the right channel.
 But just as important is ensuring that your digital asset management platform is integrated with your data platform to create a single, unified experience engine that powers your entire business.

 For example, Dell customers receive information only about their approved system configurations on Dell.com, as well as focused computer support and software details.
 Corporate customers also get business-specific information on purchasing systems and are limited to only buying approved configurations.
-Additionally, the site experiences are continually tested to provide even more refined experiences and take into account an organization’s specific preferences.
+Additionally, the site experiences are continually tested to provide even more refined experiences and take into account an organisation’s specific preferences.

 And again, one of the key benefits of this unified platform is that it allows you to grow.
-If you’re ready to branch into connected devices beyond mobile or to expand your ecosystem of socios, an integrated data and content platform will make it possible.
+If you’re ready to branch into connected devices beyond mobile or to expand your ecosystem of partners, an integrated data and content platform will make it possible.

 A dramatically changed business model.

 “High-tech companies can now shift their models around customer journeys rather than designing customer journeys around their entrenched structures,” Suzanne Kounkel, U.S. technology leader at Deloitte Consulting, told CMO.com.
-“If you’re truly an experience-led business in the high-tech B2B world, that means your business model, operating model, and all your underlying infrastructure have changed pretty dramatically.
-One important example of this is can be seen in how the back office has become the front office, and a lot of the functional boundaries that used to exist for very real reasons no longer exist.
+“If you’re truly an experience-led business in the high-tech B2B world, that means your business model, operating model and all your underlying infrastructure have changed pretty dramatically.
+One important example of this is can be seen in how the back office has become the front office and a lot of the functional boundaries that used to exist for very real reasons no longer exist.

 Nowhere is this existential crisis more obvious than in the relationship between sales and marketing.
 In these days when huge portions of the buyer’s journey happen long before a salesperson gets involved, the two teams must work hand in hand like never before.
-Gone are the days when marketing was considered “terra incognita” — today, according to eMarketer, 77 percent of CMOs agree that marketing has a crucial role to play in innovation.
+Gone are the days when marketing was considered “terra incognita” — today, according to eMarketer, 77 per cent of CMOs agree that marketing has a crucial role to play in innovation.